TimotheeCharrierElsys/YOLO-FPGA-VHDL/docs/source/source/RTL/mac/mac_w_mux.rst

 * unnamed: ( clock, reset_n )

   * **Description**
-    process
+    Process
-    Handles the synchronous and asynchronous operations of the pipelined pipelined_mac unit.
+    Handles the synchronous and asynchronous operations of the MAC unit.